Seeker220/letswatch/readme.md

 - [x] Search when Enter is pressed
 - [x] Improve search results, for example "Spiderman No way Home" gives no results.
 - [ ] Maybe change from .to to .xyz ?
+- [ ] Retain state when coming back from a sub-page.